About IBEC

 2. What is the difference between IBEC and commercial banks?

 The main goal of the IBEC is to promote the development of the economies of its member countries of the Bank, foreign economic relations between the economic entities of the member countries, as well as the expansion of their foreign trade relations with counterparties from other countries.
 Unlike commercial banks, making a profit is not the primary goal of the Bank.
-Due to its status as an international financial organization, IBEC is not a subject to national banking and other regulations, it has immunities and privileges.
-In addition, the Bank is exempt from paying taxes on the territory of its member states.

 3. Is IBEC subject to sanctions?